 All licence requests are subject to a veterinary risk assessment by APHA, and any cattle movements considered high risk are refused.
 AFUEs must source and rear/finish cattle in defined batches.
 The operator is responsible for deciding what constitutes a batch and must keep appropriate records, ensuring that batches of animals undergo the required TB testing before being allowed out to graze on the unit.
 There is a maximum filling period of six weeks for each batch of cattle moved onto the unit.

-Animals are only permitted to move off AFUEs under licence to slaughter either:
+Animals are only permitted to move off AFUEs under licence to slaughter directly or via

-- Via an approved collection centre or slaughter gathering for TB-restricted cattle.
+- an approved collection centre or slaughter gathering for TB-restricted cattle

-When moving to slaughter via a housed AFU, an approved collection centre or slaughter gathering, cattle must have completed a TB skin test with negative result within 90 days of the movement.
+When moving to slaughter via a housed AFU, an approved collection centre, slaughter gathering or orange market, cattle 42 days old and over must have completed a TB skin test with negative result within 90 days of the movement.

 Yes.
 The biosecurity requirements for AFUEs are much stricter than those for AFUs with grazing.
 Operators of AFUEs need to work with their private vet at their own cost to develop a written contingency plan in the event of a TB breakdown in the unit, and a written biosecurity protocol.
 Template documents are available on GOV.UK and once completed need to be approved by APHA as part of the application process, and before approval for the unit can be issued.
 Full details of the biosecurity requirements are in the terms and conditions for approval and operation of the unit.